travelens/armidale-2022/src/content/post/4-heritage-drive.md

 ---
-title: "Day 4: Armidale (Heritage Drive)"
+title: 'Day 4: Armidale (Heritage Drive)'
 date: 2022-02-27T16:00:00+11:00
 description: After the heritage walk, we went on a heritage drive.
 trip: Armidale 2022